-Marketing consultant Afshan Nasseri on building a life around her passions
+Marketing consultant Afshan Nasseri on creating a life around your passions

 Ramadan during COVID-19 is a unique experience—no prayers at the masjid, no in-person celebrations for Eid, and no late-night food runs with friends.
 Ramadan is rooted in both individual and collective spirituality.
 While the ‘collective’ part has been shifted to Zoom and centers the loved ones we’re quarantined with, the ‘individual’ part is front & center.
 I recently came across Afshan Nasseri’s Ramadan Mubarak post, stating: Faith can be a process / journey, it’s not always perfect or consistent.
 I was struck by how relatable and meditative this was, as a young South Asian-Muslim woman myself.
 This is the part of the intro where I tell you to drop everything and go check out Afshan’s Instagram (@lifesforliving).
 Not only is her visual content scenic and vivid, her captions are thoughtful, digging deep into her experiences and passions.
 Read on to learn about Afshan’s journey as a young entrepreneur spreading cultural awareness, how she serves breath-taking looks, and what Ramadan means to her.